ElySkye/SphealBot.NET/README.md

 ## Support Discord:

-This is a fork of [SysBot](https://github.com/kwsch/SysBot.NET).
-Do not join the official PDP discord and ask for assistance.
+This is a fork of [SysBot](https://github.com/kwsch/SysBot.NET) with modified custom features.
+Do not ask official PDP discord for assistance.
 For any issues, wait for an update.
 Do not bother the devs in PDP.
 Else, feel free to join our discord for support:
 [Sphealtopia](http://discord.gg/sphealtopia)